 Many organizations do a succession planning review around this time of year.
 “Without understanding the context and how an organization relates to it, such an exercise is pointless,” says Fabiaan Van Vrekhem, Founder & Chairman of Valpeo, in this fourth installment of the Valpeo Partner Talks on succession strategy.

-For Valpeo, however, a succession strategy starts from a different and much broader perspective.
+For VALPEO, however, a succession strategy starts from a different and much broader perspective.
 It requires reflection.
-Where does the organization stand today?
+Where does the organisation stand today?
 What levels of complexity or value creation does it wish to shape, today and in the future?
 Only then, can one build a succession strategy.

 Long-term thinking